LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-concepts.md

 If you go bottom track (getting neither {{n}} nor {{p}} from your presence track), prioritise {{p}}{{n}} > {{p}} > {{n}} > other, to have extra cards that reliably activate [[Ranging hunt]].
 After 1 {{p}} and 1 {{n}} Minors have been found, elements cease being as much of a priority.
 If only uncovering the {{n}} on the top track, just one {{p}} is needed.

 Blight handling is excellent on Fangs, and it might be worth prioritising it over better Elements.

+## Reclaim 1

+[[Too near the jungle]] should probably be the Power you reclaim every turn after you uncover the Reclaim 1 spot on your bottom track, because it has great elements for [[Ranging hunt]] while costing 0.
+Energy is especially tight if going bottom track, but even when going top track it's better to use the energy to play a Major rather than reclaiming, say, [[Teeth gleam]] over [[Too near the jungle]].